tlack/xxl/README.md

 	`( )` and `{ }`)
 - Agnostic about whitespace.
 Don't let invisible special characters ruin your day.
 - Very fast operations on values, especially large arrays (pretty slow parser, though)
-- Vector-oriented and convenient operation on primitives
+- Vector-oriented and convenient operation on primitive values.
+For instance, `1,2,3 * (4,5,6)` is perfectly legal and returns 4,10,18.
+This is a huge time saver and eliminates many loops.
 - Diverse integer type options, including 128bit octoword (denoted with `o`).
 - Threading support, kinda (requires attention)
 - Values can have `tags` associated with them, allowing you to create an